 9 This measurement is intended to give a measure of noise in terms of a fixed reference.
-In this way, it becomes a true figure of merit for comparisons of variations.
-It does not, however, take into account the program level which may happen to be recorded on a particular tape nor the dynamic range of program material.
-NAB pre-emphasis will improve the signal-to-noise ratio by approximately 8 db, thus resulting in an effective signal-tonoise ratio under minimum conditions of 53 db.
+In this way it becomes a measure of merit.
+It does not, however, take into account the program level which may be recorded on a particular tape nor the dynamic range of the program material.
+Heretofore, by common practice, the signal-to-noise ratio was determined by using peak recording level (3% THD) as a reference.
+When determined in this manner, the signal-to-noise ratio is improved by approximately 8 db resulting in an effective signal-to-noise ratio of 53 db.
+(Rev. 12/64)